atom/github/docs/rfcs/004-multi-file-diff.md

 - Each diff should show up as its own block, and the current functionality should remain independent of each block.
 - It should be easy to jump quickly to a specific file you care about, or back to the file list to get to another file.
 Dotcom does so by creating a `jump to` drop down.
 - As user scrolls through a long list of diffs, there should be a sticky heading which remains visible showing the filename of the diff being viewed.
+Nice-to-have UX that doesn't necessarily need to be implemented
+- Each file diff can be collapsed (this can potentially be )

 ## Drawbacks